netxms/netxms-doc/admin/installation.rst

         :command:`cp contrib/nxagentd.conf-dist /usr/local/etc/nxagentd.conf`

-        By default, agent load configuration file PREFIX/etc/netxmsd.conf (where PREFIX is installation prefix set by configure), unless different file is specified with command line switch "-c".
+        By default the agent load configuration file is PREFIX/etc/netxmsd.conf (where PREFIX is installation prefix set by configure), unless a different file is specified with the command line switch "-c".

   #.
-Adjust agent configuration file if required.
+Adjust the agent configuration file if required.

      Detailed information about each configuration parameter can be found in section :ref:`agent_configuration_file`.